All Products

 import paiio

-# Specify the path of the configuration file.
-Replace this with the actual path of the file.
+# Specify the path to the configuration file.
+Replace this with the actual file path.

 os.environ['ODPS_CONFIG_FILE_PATH'] = "/mnt/data/odps_config.ini"